bihor/backendtools/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

 This extension provides some usefull tools in the “Admin tools” section of the backend of TYPO3.
-Currently it contains 5 tools for extensions, files, images and links.
+Currently it contains 7 tools for extensions, slugs, redirects, files, images and links.

 Tool 1: shows you all pages where you use extensions.
 You can see where you use which extension.
 You can search for non-extensions too, e.g. if you set Ctype='mailform'.

+Tool 2: shows differences between RealURL-pagepath (in tx_realurl_pathdata) and Slug (in pages).
+Note: the old RealURL-tables must be present!

-Tool 2: you can extract an uploaded zip-file in the fileadmin-folder.
+Tool 3: you can extract an uploaded zip-file in the fileadmin-folder.
 Useful if you have no SSH connection.

-Tool 3: helps you to delete unused files.
+Tool 4: helps you to delete unused files.
 Go to “Admin tools” → DB check” → “Database Relations” to find files which you can delete.
 This tool helps you to delete these files.

-Tool 4: helps you to find pages that link to another page.
+Tool 5: helps you to find pages that link to another page.
 You can find any content element with a link to a specific page.

-Tool 5: helps you to find images with no title- oder alternative-text.
+Tool 6: helps you to find images with no title- oder alternative-text.
 This tool can set that values for you too.

-Tool 6: you can import simple redirect rules form your .htaccess to the table sys_redirect.
+Tool 7: you can import simple redirect rules form your .htaccess to the table sys_redirect.

 .. _screenshots: